aaron-fecowycz/RLO-Master-Template/readme.txt

 Description:

-Removal of bootstrap theme css file and linkage within HTML files, modification to the bootstrap css and the main css to improve contrast ratios to meet WCAG 2.1 AA requirements.
+Removal of bootstrap theme css and theme.css.map.min files and linkage within HTML files, modification to the bootstrap css and the main css to improve contrast ratios to meet WCAG 2.1 AA requirements.

 Update: 20201001
 Author: Aaron Fecowycz